sobakavosne/dotfiles/README.txt

       Identifier "touchpad"
       ...
-  >     Option "NaturalScrolling" "true"  # Adjust to match your preference EndSection
+  +>    Option "NaturalScrolling" "true"  # Adjust to match your preference +>    Option "Tapping" "on"

+  EndSection